devopsgroup-io/catapult/README.md

 Once you Provision Websites and it's time to work on a website, there are a few things to consider:

-* Using the `software_workflow` flag for `upstream` websites is great, you can develop your code in localDev then have anyone in your company enter content into Drupal, Wordpress, etc. However, in the cercumstance that you absolutely need to move your localDev database `upstream`, it's as easy as saving a .sql dump to your website's repository develop branch under the _sql folder with today's date (following the YYYYMMDD.sql format).
+* Using the `software_workflow` flag for `upstream` websites is great, you can develop your code in LocalDev then have anyone in your company enter content into Drupal, Wordpress, etc. However, in the cercumstance that you absolutely need to move your LocalDev database `upstream`, it's as easy as saving a .sql dump to your website's repository develop branch under the _sql folder with today's date (following the YYYYMMDD.sql format).
 You can then `vagrant rebuild` the `~/secrets/configuration.yml["company"]["name"]-test-redhat-mysql` server and it will restore from your new sql dump.